KateGordin/group-project-front/README.md

 # Event Platform
-Click here for the deployed version [Organize-your-event.netlify.app](https://organize-your-event.netlify.app/)
+Click here for the deployed version:

+[Organize-your-event.netlify.app](https://organize-your-event.netlify.app/)

 ### a website to find events and buy tickets